coachtui/coachtui/README.md

 - 💞️ I’m looking to collaborate on ... nothing just yet.
 - 📫 How to reach me ... tui@tuialailima

+This particular repository is really somewehre i just park pic or vid files. im still learning my way around Git, GitHub and coding in general
 <!---
 coachtui/coachtui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.